Umm Al Nar culture: Excavations

 Distinctive Umm Al Nar burial - this grave is at the Al Sufouh Archaeological Site in Dubai.

 The first archaeological excavations in Abu Dhabi began at Umm Al Nar in 1959, twelve years before the foundation of the United Arab Emirates.
 Seven tombs from a total of fifty and three areas at the ruins of the ancient settlement were examined by a Danish Archaeological Expedition under Danish archaeologist PV Glob.
 During its first visit the expedition identified a few exposed shaped stones fitted together at some of the stone mounds.
 The following year (February 1959) the first excavations started at one of the mounds on the plateau, now called Tomb I. Two more seasons (1960 and 1961) involved digging more tombs, while the last three seasons (1962/1963, 1964 and 1965) were allocated to examining the settlement.

 The Danish excavations on Umm Al Nar halted in 1965 but were resumed in 1975 by an archaeological team from Iraq.
 During the Iraqi excavations which lasted one season, five tombs were excavated and a small section of the village was examined.
-Between 1970 and 1972 an Iraqi restoration team headed by Shah Al Siwani, former member of the Antiquities Director in Baghdad, restored and/or reconstructed the Danish excavated tombs.
+Between 1970 and 1975 an Iraqi team carried out further excavations and reconstruction of the Danish-excavated tombs (and houses) on Umm Al Nar Island.

-At Al Sufouh Archaeological Site in Dubai, archaeological excavation between 1994 and 1995 revealed an Umm Al Nar type circular tomb dating between 2500 and 2000 B.C.
+At Al Sufouh Archaeological Site in Dubai, archaeological excavation between 1994 and 1995 revealed an Umm Al Nar type circular tomb dating between 2500 and 2000 BCE.
 An Umm Al Nar tomb forms the centrepiece of the Mleiha Archaeological Centre in Sharjah.

 Dilmun Burial Mounds in Bahrain also feature Umm Al Nar Culture remains.

 At Tell Abraq, settlements associated with the start of the Umm Al Nar Culture began c.
 2500 BCE.